Applications are considered on an individual basis, with particular consideration given to the applicant's practical experience.

 - There is significant input from industry to our teaching programme, including teaching on some courses, guest lectures and seminars.
 There are also informal opportunities to meet people from industry at open events and recruitment presentations.

-- If you satisfy the progression requirements, this qualification provides an entrance route to the MSc in City & Regional Planning, MSc in City Planning & Regeneration and MSc in City Planning & Real Estate Development.
+- If you satisfy the progression requirements, this qualification provides an entrance route to the MSc City Planning.

 - You can gain this qualification in a manner that works best with your professional commitments, either through one year of full-time study or on a modular basis over two or more years.